-Vienna MIR Pro is an innovative, highly integrated software package for mixing, spatialization (distribution in space) and reverberation of virtual orchestral instruments or any other kind of audio signal.
-Vienna MIR Pro is meant to be used as mixing front-end, much like you would use a mixing console in the analogue world.
-Vienna MIR Pro offers integrated sample players, advanced stage positioning possibilities, sample-based reverb (so-called impulse responses), and individually assignable signal processing.
+Vienna MIR Pro / MIR Pro 24 is an innovative, highly integrated software package for mixing, spatialization (distribution in space) and reverberation of virtual orchestral instruments.
+Vienna MIR Pro / MIR Pro 24 is meant to be used "stand-alone", much like you would use a mixing console in the analogue world.
+Vienna MIR Pro / MIR Pro 24 offers integrated sample players, advanced stage positioning possibilities, sample-based reverb (so-called impulse responses), and individually assignable signal processing.

-Its main goal is a fast and intuitive, yet highly realistic approach to the realization and mixdown of virtual orchestral music as well as any other kindof digital audio production.
+Its main goal is a fast and intuitive, yet highly realistic approach to the realisation and mixdown of virtual orchestral music as well as any other kind of digital audio production.

-Vienna MIR Pro's main components and core technologies are:
+Vienna MIR Pro / MIR Pro 24 's main components and core technologies are:

-- a host and MIDI interface for Vienna Instruments (Vienna Ensemble Pro)
+- a host and MIDI interface for Vienna Instruments (Vienna Ensemble Pro 5)

 - unique instrument-conscious (signal dependent) directivity handling